 While I mention HDF, we’re seeing confident steps forward by customers looking to capture data in motion, recognising the value of widening the range of data collated and adopting connected data platforms across the business.
 In line with that, nurturing and attracting top talent is a major focus.

 Along with that of our customers, Hortonworks’ expertise has grown significantly.
 As you’d expect, we have more skilled services and support engineers than ever, which along with our 200+ committers (double that of any other vendor!) in the Hadoop framework and increasing sector-specific experience means we are able to solve more business challenges than ever.

 In tandem with that growth, our technology and services partner network has stepped up considerably in the past 12 months.
-Having the ability to bring in and work with trusted partners in the big data space can only help customers be more successful more quickly.
+Having the ability to bring in and work with trusted partners in thespace can only help customers be more successful more quickly.
 I can’t walk around the London office without tripping over someone from Microsoft, EMC, HP or one of our trusted integrators.

 Looking ahead, I’m excited to see more customers deploy next generation data applications in unique ways that open up new business opportunities and drive revenue.
-IT as a cost centre?
-Big data is finally going to kick that perception into touch!
+IT as a cost centre?is finally going to kick that perception into touch!